josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 * Method `action_quit_app` is what is called a method binding.
 If you press the letter 'q' it will exit the app
 * The `compose` method creates the TUI components, it 'yields' components back to the framework, and they get added to the screen in that order.
 I return a header, a table and a footer
 * Method `on_mount` is more interesting, here you can get your components and change their behaviour.
 I add columns, populate data into the table, define sorting columns
-* I allow the table to sort by column by defining a method called `on_header_clicked` and by using an annotation which is just a function decorator that tells the framework to call this method when a 'DataTable.HeaderSelected' ocurrs.
+* I allow the table to sort by column by defining a method called `on_header_clicked` and by using an annotation which is just a function decorator that tells the framework to call this method when a 'DataTable.HeaderSelected' occurs.

 As you can see, Textual is a pretty powerful framework that reminds me a lot of Java Swing, but without the complexity.